musooff/Ev-Charging-Stations/README.md

 # Description
-Gaming and chatting application within restaurant customers and people closeby.
+Ev Charging station searcha and reservation application.
 # Features
- - Gaming
+- Search fo ev stations
- - Chatting
+- Check if they have your charger
- - Sending gifts
+- Book the charging station
- - Buying coins
+- etc
 # Screenshots
 |||||
 |--- | ---| --- | ---|